The Defeat of the Winograd Schema Challenge: Overview of Other Collections of Winograd Schemas

 \subsection{Datasets of Explanations}

 \textsc{WinoWhy}~\citep{zhang2020winowhy} and \textsc{WinoLogic}~\citep{he2021winologic} are collections of correct and incorrect natural language explanations of all Winograd Schemas in the \textsc{Wsc273} dataset.
-The goal of both datasets is to determine whether systems that can correctly answer Winograd Schemas are also capable to identify the correct explanations for their choice.
+Moreover, \citet{Yordan2021eWinogrande} collect a small set of explanations for the \textsc{WinoGrande} dataset, called \textsc{e-WinoGrande}.
+The goal of all three datasets is to determine whether systems that can correctly answer Winograd Schemas are also capable to identify the correct explanations for their choice.
 The answer to this question at the time of the writing seems to be negative.
 The difference between the datasets is in their construction.
-WinoWhy was constructed through crowdsourcing with no guarantee that the explanations are exhaustive, that is, a correct explanation is not guaranteed to contain all the necessary steps to get the answer.
+WinoWhy and \textsc{e-WinoGrande} were constructed through crowdsourcing with no guarantee that the explanations are exhaustive, that is, a correct explanation is not guaranteed to contain all the necessary steps to get the answer.
 WinoLogic, on the other hand, consists of explanations that were obtained by manually deriving the answers to examples in first-order logic first and then rewriting the derivation into natural language explanations.